-A separate code environment can be specified for many Dataiku objects.
+A separate code environment can be specified for many Dataiku objects in the same project.

 Setting a Project-Level Code Environment¶

-From the top navigation bar, go to … > Settings, then the Code env selection panel.
+From the top navigation bar, go to … > Settings > Code env selection.

-Under Environment for Python Recipes, deselect Use DSS builtin Python env.
-A dropdown appears that allows you to select a different environment.
+A dropdown appears that allows you to select a different environment from those already created.

 If there is an environment you expect to see that is missing, contact your administrator.
 They may need to create a new code environment or give you permission to use an existing one.

-*Note:* If you plan to use Visual Machine Learning, the project-level code environment must include the scipy, scikit-learn, jinja2 and xgboost packages.
+If you plan to use visual machine learning, the project-level code environment must include the scipy, scikit-learn, jinja2 and xgboost packages.

 Setting a Code Environment in a Recipe¶